How to Deal with Untreated Pain in People with Dementia

 They may not remember if they were in pain five minutes, five hours, or a day ago.

-Finding out how severe the pain is might be a challenge because they may not be able to describe what they’re feeling.
+Assessing the severity of pain may be challenging because they may not be able to describe their experience.

 If someone isn’t able to describe or express their pain, don’t pressure them.
 Asking repeatedly might cause them to become agitated, angry, or upset.